terrycojones/daudin/README.md

 library.
 The rest was just glue and a REPL loop.
 An initial working version was about 280 lines of code (now up to 384) and could be written in one evening.
-The code is still quite ugly and brittle (no tests, various exceptions will probably still cause `pysh` to exit).
+The code is still quite ugly and brittle (no tests, various exceptions will probably still cause `daudin` to exit).
 It's also not going to be great at handling massive outputs.
 But it works fine as an initial proof of concept.